 Limit tastings to 1-2 family-friendly wineries per day.
 Choose places with grounds, gardens, or activities.
 One adult can taste while the other supervises kids.
 Many wineries offer grape juice for children.
 Keep visits short and have snacks ready.

-What's the best season for families?
+What's the best season to visit Napa Valley with kids?

 Summer offers pool weather and longest days but highest crowds.
 Spring and fall provide pleasant temperatures and easier winery access.
 Winter works for families prioritizing value over outdoor activities.
 Avoid harvest weekends (September-October) when wineries are busiest.
+See our best time to visit Napa Valley guide for a detailed seasonal breakdown.

 Related reading: